Ayushm2112/Ayushm2112/README.md

 * ⚡ Fun fact: I spend almost 10 hours on watching youtube.
 * 👨‍💼 In free time :like to learn business.

-# love to explore new skills and technologies.
+# 🦅 love to explore new skills and technologies 😊😀.